 I have often been told that, since Jesus did not mention the Sabbath in His answer, that we don't have to keep it any more.
 Well, if you follow that logic, then we don't have to follow any of the first four commandments or the tenth one.
 Try breaking the first one and see what happens.

-However, in today's perverted version of "freedom in Christ", this reference by Jesus Himself to the ten commandments is not accepted by most Christians as an answer to the question "Is Obedience necessary for Salvation?"
+However, in today's perverted version of "freedom in Christ", this reference by Jesus Himself to the ten commandments is not accepted by most Christians as an answer to the question "Is Obedience necessary for Salvation?" even though that was the very question He was asked.
 In fact many say that obedience is not necessary for salvation.
 If you think this is just blowing smoke to make a point, take a look at some of the following sites found in a search for the question above:

 - "If when one asks, "Is obedience optional?" he means, "Is obedience optional in order to go to heaven

 ?" the answer is a resounding yes."

 (In the discussion, they claim it is not required for salvation, but it is required for sanctification.)

 Huh???
 I guess that means that you can be saved and not sanctified.
 (Or would that be sanctified, but not saved?)

 - "The short answer is: of course not!"